cs481-ekh/f22-kneed-for-speed/README.md

 Note: Due to the importance of parsing data for this application to run, file format is extremely important.

-All Geometry files must be in .inp format, meaning they have distictly labled 'node', 'element', and, if they are cartilage files, 'side' node sections followed by the data itself immediately on the next line.
+All Geometry files must be in .inp format, meaning they have distinctly labled 'node' and 'element' sections, and, if they are cartilage files, 'side' node sections as well, followed by the data itself immediately on the next line.
 For the node data, each line will represent a unique node.
 Each line must contain only the node number and its x, y, and z values all seperated by commas.
-For element data, each line will represent a unique element and each line must contain only the element number and the node numbers of all nodes beloning to that element all seperated by commas.
+For element data, each line will represent a unique element and each line must contain only the element number and the node numbers of all nodes beloning to that element, again, all seperated by commas.

 For the Results files, each line of the .csv file will represent a unique element and the pressure exerted on it over a given time period.
 The first item on each line will be